kesiev/stampadia-travelers/README.md

 <div align="center" style="margin:60px 0">
     <p><img src="markdown/tgm3.png"></p>
-    <p>Tetris The Grand Master 3 Terror-Instinct, with multiple next pieces preview and the holding area</p>
+    <p>Tetris The Grand Master 3 Terror-Instinct, with multiple next pieces preview and the holding area (From tetris.fandom.com)</p>
 </div>

 _Multiple next pieces_ allow the player to preview more than 1 next piece, allowing better strategies.
 The _Hold Piece_ allows the player to keep the falling Tetramino apart and swap it with the current one when needed, giving the player more control over the sequence of the pieces (and, in a way, more time to think).
 But, in my opinion, the most interesting is the _7-bag Random Generator_: all of the 7 one-sided different pieces are put in a _virtual bag_ and then drawn one by one and given to the player.
 This way the pieces are still drawn randomly but in a _semi-predictable_ way, making the game fairer and limiting the _wait and stack_.